PHACDataHub/infra-core/cloud-workstation-template/docs/network.md

 ## VPC and Subnet

-The network for the Vertex Project Template consists of a single [custom-mode VPC network](https://cloud.google.com/vpc/docs/vpc) and a single [regional subnetwork](https://cloud.google.com/vpc/docs/subnets) resource, which is hard-coded to [`northamerica-northeast1`](https://cloud.google.com/compute/docs/regions-zones) (i.e. Montréal).
+The network for the Cloud Workstation Template consists of a single [custom-mode VPC network](https://cloud.google.com/vpc/docs/vpc) and a single [regional subnetwork](https://cloud.google.com/vpc/docs/subnets) resource, which is hard-coded to [`northamerica-northeast1`](https://cloud.google.com/compute/docs/regions-zones) (i.e. Montréal).
 All notebook virtual machines are in this subnet.

 ## Cloud Network Address Translation (NAT)